cmaeder/rcl2000/README.md

 For different numbers `n` different set of set of roles could be defined, like the above conflicting roles set `CR` for `n=2`.
-Summerizing, RCL is also able or even better suited to express typical static or dynamic SoD constraints.
+Summarizing, RCL is also able or even better suited to express typical static or dynamic SoD constraints.

 ## Usage